andanas1025/ProgrammingRepo/AndroidEnvironment/README.md

 Shrink, optimize, Obfuscate.
 Reduces APK Size, improve security
 <br>I've been used R8 and customized ProGuard rules to avoid issues like reflective class loading or serialization errors, which are common when shrinking code.

+## Strict Mode

+StrictMode is a developer tool which detects things you might be doing by accident and brings them to your attention so you can fix them.
+StrictMode is most commonly used to catch accidental disk or network access on the application's main thread, where UI operations are received and animations take place

 ## Day-to-day to review
 https://app.daily.dev/search?q=android
 <br>https://blog.cleancoder.com/uncle-bob/2016/11/10/TDD-Doesnt-work.html